FAQs about the Apprenticeship

 A: We often receive calls from alumni apprentices needing "proof" that they completed the Apprenticeship Program.
-Please hold on to the certificates issued by UCSC Extension at the end of the program; this is your best proof.
+If you were an apprentice prior to 2016, please hold on to the certificate issued by UCSC Extension at the end of the program; this is your best proof.
 If you need to get official transcripts for a college or university, you may do so online at www.ucsc-extension.edu.
 Go to Student services, student account, transcript request information.
 There is a charge and they say to allow 3 weeks.

 Q: Do you have used copies of the required books for the program available?